tunahanyasar/library-app-frontend/README.md

 ```bash
 npm run dev
 ```
+5. Tarayıcıda açın: [http://localhost:5173](http://localhost:5173)

 > **Note**: The backend application is deployed on Render.
 It may take a few minutes for the data to load.
 Please be patient while waiting.
 ---
 ## 🎮 How to Use?

-1. **Home Page:**
-   - View all books, authors, publishers, and categories in the library.
+With this application, you can easily manage all entities in your library (books, authors, publishers, categories, and borrow records).
+On each tab, you can perform create, read, update, and delete (CRUD) operations:

+1. **Books, Authors, Publishers, and Categories:**
+   - Go to the relevant tab to view existing records in a table.
+   - Use the "Add" button to create a new record.
-   - Use the search boxes to filter.
+   - Use the edit and delete icons in each row to update or remove records.
-   - Edit or delete any record.

-2. **Add/Edit Book:**
-   - Click the "Add New Book" button.
-   - Enter book details in the modal and save.
+   - Easily find any record using the search and filter boxes.
-   - To edit a book, click the edit icon in the relevant row.

-3. **Borrow Book:**
-   - On the "Borrow Book" page, select the book and user to borrow.
+2. **Borrowing:**
-   - Manage borrowing and return operations.
+   - In the "Borrow" tab, lend books to users or manage return operations.
+   - View active and past borrow records, and search as needed.

+> **Note:** All operations are instantly saved to the database and you receive feedback via notifications.
+You cannot add a book without first adding a category, author, or publisher.
+You will be warned about related data when deleting records.

 > **Note:** The data in this application is securely backed up.
 You can freely add, delete, or update any data as you wish.
-All changes can be reverted if needed, so feel free to make any modifications you like..
+You are free to manage your data as you like.

+Thanks to the user-friendly interface, you can manage your library quickly and securely.

 ---